This blog was published on 06/22/2023. Last updated 04/07/2025.

 - Skin conditions, such as psoriasis or lichen planus

-- Autoimmune diseases, such as lupus or Crohn’s disease.
+- Autoimmune disorders, such as lupus or Crohn’s disease, where the immune system attacks healthy cells

 Which STIs can cause rashes?